Netflix/lemur/docs/administration.rst

 .. data:: DIGICERT_SOURCE_ENABLED
     :noindex:

             Boolean.
-This enable or disable the plugin.
+This enables or disables the plugin.

 .. data:: DIGICERT_URL